 You should always treat open water with respect and take responsibility for your own safety.
 Learn how to assess the risks and enjoy the water safely.
 New advice on outdoor swimming on the Broads Authority website.
 Swimming in the Broads National Park in some places and at some times is less safe, for example avoid areas busy with boats.
 You can download maps showing depths and navigation notes for rivers from the Broads Authority website.

 The Broads Authority has updated advice on its website about outdoor swimming, and while it strongly advises against swimming it does recognise the benefits and gives useful advice and links to more detailed advice on doing so safely.
 There’s a report on the change on the Outdoor Swimming Society website.

-My article on Getting Started in Inland Outdoor Swimming (or download note Getting started in open water outdoor swimming, Word.doc, 4 pages)
+My article on Getting Started in Inland Outdoor Swimming (or download note Getting started in open water outdoor swimming (Word.doc, 4 pages)

 The area covered by the Broads Authority is shown on the map on the ‘About us Who we are’ page on their website